 The Little Angel, Henley

-A regatta fave, The Little Angel's a fab gastropub serving locals, celebs and royalty who love to mess about by the river.
-Or just like good grub.
+A Henley regatta fave, The Little Angel's a superb gastropub loved by locals, celebs and royalty.

 If you’re a regatta regular, you’ll probably be more than familiar wth the The Little Angel.
 One of Henley’s largest and oldest pubs on the Berkshire side of this riverside town.
 Set back from the busy main road, this pretty white and grey watering hole is at the bottom of Remenham Hill – just 50 yards from the Lycra clad rowers gliding down the Thames and a short stroll from the historic town.
 There’s a smattering of tables in a small courtyard for sun seekers, walkers and their dogs.
 Although well-behaved pooches and children are more than welcoming inside too.
 So far so idyllic.